codesprinters/CS-Constitution/CS-Constitution.md

 #### 4.1.5 Implicit Expectations Hold No Weight

-All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance that results from it.
+All of your responsibilities and constraints as a Staff Member of the Organization are defined in this Constitution, and in the Governance that results from it.
 No former or implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.

 ### 4.2 Tactical Meetings